 If you have any issues please email Anne Buckingham, Crew Liaison at email@example.com

 What are the houses like?

 The level of accommodation varies, and hosts set their own prices.
 Crews are free to reject any introduced housing and request something different for any reason, but note that as it gets closer to the regatta, options may be limited.

-The crew liaison has visited each house to verify details and meet potential crew hosts, in order to best help match crews with appropriate lodgings.
-Housing options span the full range from sprawling to basic and can accommodate two to 16 people.
-Rooms are generally shared, and often beds are shared.
+Housing options span the full range from sprawling to basic and can accommodate two to 16 people in rooms which are generally shared, though not always.
 Generally, the closer a house is to the town centre, the smaller the house, although many large houses are within a 15-minute walk of the centre.
-Note, however, that it is about a 20-minute walk from the market square at the centre of the town to the launching and landing area for the regatta.
+It is about a 20-minute walk from the market square at the centre of the town to the launching and landing area for the regatta.

 Most houses include breakfast in the price, but some do not.
 Similarly, some houses allow full kitchen access and others do not.
 If you have specific needs, please confirm them with the hosts prior to arrival and payment.

 All financial arrangements are directly between the crews and the hosts.
 Some hosts will require a deposit, and almost every host will require payment in full prior to arrival.
 Henley Women’s Regatta does not accept any money for placing crews.